mp525/TestAssignment3/README.md

 - Unit tests are found in the *src/test/java/unit/servicelayer* folder.
 These contain tests using Junit and Mockito.
 ### Integration tests
 - Integration tests for the datalayer and service layer respectively, are found in the *src/test/java/integration* folder.
 These tests are made possible with the use of Flyway and Testcontainers.
+All 4 sql migration scripts are run before these tests, to ensure a consistent database testing environment.